WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 Introduction

-Pasteurization is a heating process that kills the harmful bacteria in the product being pasteurized, including milk.
+Pasteurization of milk is a heating process that kills the harmful bacteria in milk.
+Food and drink products such as wine, and fruit juices can be pasteurized.

-The credit for discovering the pasteurization process goes to the French scientist/microbiologist, Louis Pasteur, who, in the 1860s discovered that the bacteria that cause the spoilage of beer and wine can be killed by sufficiently heating the beer and wine, and such heating prevents the beer and wine becoming sour.
+The credit for discovering the pasteurization process goes to the French scientist/microbiologist, Louis Pasteur.
+In the 1860s, he found that the bacteria causing the spoilage of beer and wine could be killed by sufficiently heating them.
+Also, heating prevents the beer and wine from becoming sour.
 Later, this method was adopted for milk.

-This article takes you through the subtopics, what is pasteurization of milk, how the milk is pasteurized, the process of pasteurization of milk in a milk dairy, the advantages of pasteurized milk, and a few frequently asked questions.
+This article takes you through the subtopics, such as what pasteurization of milk is, how the milk is pasteurized, the process of pasteurization in a milk dairy, the advantages of pasteurized milk, and a few frequently asked questions.

 What is pasteurized milk?

-Most countries have laws and regulations that stipulate that licensed dairy plants sell the milk in pasteurized, cooled, and packaged condition.
-Depending on the country, the milk dairies may be allowed to add selected vitamins (like vitamins A and D) to the pasteurized milk.
+Most countries have laws and regulations stipulating licensed dairy plants to sell milk in pasteurized, cooled, and packaged conditions.
+Depending on the country’s regulations, milk dairies may add selected vitamins (like vitamins A and D) to the pasteurized milk.

-However, pasteurization does not mean that you can open the milk container and keep it out of the refrigerator.
-Even pasteurized milk may have a very small percentage of retained bacteria and these bacteria can multiply at a faster rate at room temperature.
-Hence, milk is always stored at 4° C (39° F) or less, since bacterial growth is minimum or negligible at this temperature.
+However, pasteurization does not mean you can open the milk container and keep it out of the refrigerator.
+Even pasteurized milk may have a minuscule amount of retained bacteria which can multiply faster at room temperature.
+Hence, milk is always stored at 4° C (39° F) or less.
+Bacterial growth is minimal or negligible at this temperature.

 The two popular pasteurization processes for milk are: